This tutorial will cover the topic of differential association theory, through the definition and discussion of:

-Each peer group and subgroup has its own set of mores, norms, folkways, which may or may not align with the mores, norms, and folkways of society as a whole.
-So like we've talked about, people crave group acceptance.
-We want to be accepted by a group.
-So when you fall in with a peer group, you're going to subscribe to their ways of living and their culture.
-And so this subculture then can be a deviant subculture that runs counter to the culture of society.
-And so by virtue of participating in this subculture then, that's why you might act out deviantly, Sutherland maintained.
+Each peer group and subgroup has its own set of mores, norms, and folkways, which may or may not align with the mores, norms, and folkways of society as a whole.
+As discussed, people crave group acceptance, so when you fall in with a peer group, you're going to subscribe to their ways of living and their culture.
+This subculture may potentially be a deviant subculture that runs counter to the culture of society, so by virtue of participating in this subculture, you might act out deviantly, Sutherland maintained.

-So this theory then helps to explain how people might fall in with gangs and gang activity when they're youthful, because then the group has a strong influence on the behavior.
-Like we've talked about and as I've said again and again, we don't behave in isolation.
-We behave with respect to people and groups.
-It's one of the central tenets of sociology.
+This theory helps to explain how people might fall in with gangs and gang activity when they're youthful, because of the group’s strong influence on their behavior.
+People don't behave in isolation--they behave with respect to people and groups, which is one of the central tenets of sociology.

-So this is really a basic, core insight of deviance that is a little bit different from the more micro focus of Hirschi and the more macro focus of Merton.
-This one situates right in the middle there.
-And all three can cause deviant behavior at the same time.
+The differential association theory of deviance is different from the more micro focus of Hirschi and more macro focus of Merton.
+Differential association theory is situated in the middle of the other two, and all three can cause deviant behavior at the same time.